Ural Cossacks: History

 Yaik Cossacks were the driving force in the rebellion led by Yemelyan Pugachev in 1773–1774.

 Their main livelihood was fishery and the taxation on it was a major source of friction between the Cossacks and the state.
 A revolt broke out in 1772, marked by the murder of General von Traubenberg.
 Traubenberg headed a commission which was to investigate and settle Cossack complaints and grievances, but his behaviour only antagonized them further.
 In reprisal, many were arrested, executed and outlawed.
 Pugachev appeared shortly after and managed to rally them to his cause.

 The Yaik Cossacks were renamed as part of the Ural Host after the rebellion.

 The Ural regiments later took part in Suvorov's Italian and Swiss expedition, the Great Patriotic War of 1812, the Russo-Turkish War, the November Uprising of 1830 and in the Crimean War.
 They also played a significant role in the Turkestan campaigns of the 1870s.

-In the Ural-Guryev operation of 1919–1920, the Red Turkestan Front defeated the Ural Army, which was formed from Ural Cossacks and others troops which rebelled against the Bolsheviks.
-During the winter 1920, Ural Cossacks and their families, totaling about 15,000 people, headed south along the eastern coast of the Caspian Sea towards Fort Alexandrovsk.
+In the Ural-Guryev operation of 1919–1920, the Red Turkestan Front defeated the Ural Army, which was formed from Ural Cossacks and other troops which rebelled against the Bolsheviks.
+During winter 1920, Ural Cossacks and their families, totaling about 15,000 people, headed south along the eastern coast of the Caspian Sea towards Fort Alexandrovsk.
 Only a few hundred of them reached Persia in June 1920.